Other Massage Therapy Articles You May Like

 At the end of your Ortho-Bionomy® training, you qualify as a registered Ortho-Bionomy® practitioner.
 Because the practice is considered a sub-field of massage therapy, many Ortho-Bionomy® students earn their state or national licensure through massage school or are currently licensed massage practitioners seeking continuing education credits.

-The Bureau of Labor Statistics (BLS) shows that employment of massage therapists will grow at a faster than average rate.
+The Bureau of Labor Statistics (BLS) shows that employment of massage therapists will grow at a faster than average rate (20% growth through 2031).
 In a large part, the public’s ongoing interest in using natural healing alternatives, particularly bodywork, to relieve pain, injuries and stress will attribute to the high rate of job growth for massage therapists.